 Here’s your chance to build a simple robot.

-In this course, you’ll design, build and program a simple robot that can carry a pen or pencil and draw a coordinated line on a sheet of a paper.
-There are many ways you could build such a robot and that will depend on your skill level, your budget, or what equipment you can source.
+Robotics is all about integrating hardware and software.
+In this course, you’ll design, build and program a simple robot, with at least two joints, that can carry a pen or pencil and draw a coordinated line on a sheet of a paper.
+There are lots of ways you could actually build such a robot and that will depend on your skill level, your budget, or what equipment you can source.

-You will bring together a number of skills, such as mechanical design and software development.
-You will generate a trajectory of points for the robot to move on a worksheet, and test and adjust the software to improve your robot’s performance.
-You will then submit a video of your completed robot for peer review.
+You may find the project challenging.
+You’ll need to bring together a number of skills, such as mechanical design and software development.
+The software needs to implement kinematic algorithms as well as communicate with sensors and motors.
+You will need to generate a trajectory of points for the robot to move on the worksheet and test and adjust the software to improve your robot’s performance.
+At the end of the course, you’ll be invited to submit a video of your completed robot for peer review.